 Skip to main content

-Meet the Staff of the Deaf and Hard of Hearing Specialty Program at Minute Man Arc
+Deaf and Hard of Hearing Specialty Program at Minute Man Arc Early Intervention

 Julia Dunning

-Julia Dunning, M.Ed. is a Specialty Service Provider and has worked at Minute Man Arc since 2002.
-She has a Master's of Education in Curriculum and Instruction from the University of Massachusetts, Amherst.
-Julia provides a weekly introductory sign language class for infant and toddler caregivers.
+Julia Dunning, M.Ed. is a founder of the Deaf and Hard of Hearing Specialty Program at Minute Man Arc.
+She is a Specialty Service Provider and has worked at Minute Man Arc since 2002.
+She has a Master of Education in Curriculum and Instruction from the University of Massachusetts, Amherst.
+Julia provides individual instruction in introductory sign language to caregivers of deaf and hard of hearing infants and toddlers.
 She is the parent of a child who is deaf and is the co-founder of both The Decibels Foundation and the Usher Syndrome Coalition.

 Jessica Goncalves

 Jessica Goncalves, MS, CCC-SLP is a Speech-Language Pathologist and has worked at Minute Man Early Intervention Program since 2016.
 Her undergraduate degree in Communication Sciences and Disorders/Deaf & Hard of Hearing Studies (minor), was completed at the University of New Hampshire.
-She completed her Master’s Degree in Speech-Language Pathology at MGH Institute of Health Professions.
-Jessica previously interned at the Horace Mann School for the Deaf.
-Currently, Jessica provides services in the toddler playgroup, service coordination and home visits for families in the Minute Man EI catchment area.
+She completed her master’s degree in Speech-Language Pathology at MGH Institute of Health Professions.
+Currently, Jessica provides services in the toddler playgroup, center-based speech and language therapy, service coordination and home visits for families in the Minute Man EI catchment area.
+Jessica is fluent in Portuguese.

 Sarah Shaheen